spriester/calculator/README.md

 ## Description

 _This is a basic JS script that I created for practice creating basic JavaScript functions.
-The application takes two number as input from the user and adds them together._
+The application takes two numbers as input from the user and adds them together._

 ## Setup/Installation Requirements